bakerbobsc/practice/TEST.md

-Test file updated 6/17/25 on cloud practice branch
+Test file updated 6/17/25 a 2nd time on cloud practice branch